gofynd/fdk-client-swift/documentation/application/CART.md

 | body | ApplyCouponRequest | yes | Request body |

-Applies a coupon code to get discounts on cart items.
+Use this API to apply coupons on items in the cart.

 *Returned Response:*